petergill/rails_markitup/README.markdown

-A MarkDown TextEditor with jQuery and Markitup! and redcarpet for Rails 3
+A MarkDown TextEditor with jQuery and Markitup! and redcarpet for Rails 3.1+ and Assets Pipeline
 =========================================================================

 __use: [Markitup](http://markitup.jaysalvat.com/ "Markitup")__ and [Redcarpet](https://github.com/tanoku/redcarpet "Redcarpet")